Research Opportunities

 RESEARCH CLUSTER COORDINATOR POSITION AVAILABLE

-This position is 60% part-time effective February 1 to November 30, 2023, with the possibility of extension.
+This position is 50% part-time for 1 year, with the possibility of extension.
 The Research Cluster Coordinator will be responsible for managing the activities of the UBC Advancing Multifunctional Dental Biomaterials Research Cluster, which is funded by the UBC Grants for Catalyzing Research Clusters competition.
-Major responsibilities of the position include identifying new directions for research collaborations and projects between the investigators involved in the cluster; identifying funding opportunities and assisting in writing grant proposals; writing and submitting research ethics applications; maintaining social media sites and websites; identifying and liaising with community and not-for-profit partner organizations; and operational tasks related to the cluster, including managing the budget and submitting progress reports.
+The focus of this position is to establish new research collaborations between cluster members.

 The Research Cluster Coordinator will report directly to the Cluster Lead Principal Investigator and will work with the other cluster investigators, national and international collaborators, and other staff and investigators at UBC-V, UBC-O, and elsewhere.

-• Leads meetings, research seminars, workshops, conferences, outreach events, and other research events.
+• Leads meetings, research seminars, workshops, conferences, outreach events, and other research events to facilitate mutually beneficial working relationships.

-• Liaises between investigators, partners, staff, trainees, and external collaborators involved in the Advancing Multifunctional Dental Biomaterials Research Cluster including identifying new directions for research projects and collaborations.
+• Liaises between investigators, partners, staff, trainees, and external collaborators involved in the Advancing Multifunctional Dental Biomaterials Research Cluster including identifying novel directions for future research projects and collaborations, bridging the gap between numerous different areas of scientific expertise to bring multidisciplinary researchers together, and ensuring plans are followed through to execution for maximum effect.

-• Provides operational management and oversight of the cluster including creating timelines, submitting progress reports, and managing the budget.
+• Provides operational management and oversight of the cluster including creating timelines, submitting progress reports, and managing the budget such that the cluster activities are achieved in a coordinated manner.

-• Proposes and implements new initiatives that align with the cluster’s goals.
+• Proposes and implements new initiatives that align with the cluster’s overall long-term strategic goals.

-• Offers broad support to the Cluster Lead PI with setting priorities, developing strategies, building consensus, and implementing plans.
+• Offers broad support to the Cluster Lead PI with setting priorities, developing strategies, building consensus, accomplishing objectives, and implementing plans.

 • Prepares comprehensive reports and financial forecasts.

-• Participates in grant proposal and project proposal writing for research projects and initiatives related to the cluster.
+• Participates in joint grant proposal (funding agencies) and project proposal (corporations) writing for future research projects between cluster members and initiatives related to the cluster.

 • Facilitates ethics submissions, renewals, and amendments for research projects related to the cluster.

-• Communicates clusters goals and activities to relevant stakeholders including maintaining the website and developing social media sites.
+• Communicates clusters goals and activities to relevant stakeholders including maintaining the website and developing social media sites to expand the global reach of the cluster.

 • Identifies and engages relevant stakeholder groups and integrates community groups and organizations (including community partners such as Indigenous communities, academia, industry, and not-for-profit organizations).